 For a basic electric knife that comes with a storage case and carving fork, you’ll usually pay between $25 and $40.

-For an electric knife that comes with at least two blade heads, a storage case, and carving fork, expect to pay between $45 and $70.
+For an electric knife that comes with at least two blade heads, a storage case, and a carving fork, expect to pay between $45 and $70.

 Meat can shift easily under the power of an electric knife, so use a carving fork to stabilize the meat as you cut.
 If you need more stability, set the meat on a clean kitchen towel before you begin cutting.